CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Abstract

 \section{Abstract}

-Large language models have demonstrated the capability to perform well on many NLP tasks when the input is prompted with a few examples (\textit{in-context learning}) including machine translation, which is the focus of this work.
-The quality of translation depends on various features of the selected examples, such as their quality and relevance.
-However, previous work has predominantly focused on individual features for example selection.
-We propose a general framework for combining different features influencing example selection.
-We learn a regression function that selects examples based on multiple features in order to maximize the translation quality.
-On multiple language pairs and language models, we show that our example selection method significantly outperforms random selection as well as strong single-factor baselines reported in the literature.
-Using our example selection method, we see an improvement of over 2.5 COMET points on average with respect to a strong BM25 retrieval-based baseline.
+Large language models have demonstrated the capability to perform on machine translation when the input is prompted with a few examples (\textit{in-context learning}).
+Translation quality depends on various features of the selected examples, such as their quality and relevance, but previous work has predominantly focused on individual features in isolation.
+In this paper, we propose a general framework for combining different features influencing example selection.
+We learn a regression model, \textit{CTQ Scorer} (Contextual Translation Quality), that selects examples based on multiple features in order to maximize the translation quality.
+On multiple language pairs and language models, we show that CTQ Scorer helps significantly outperform random selection as well as strong single-factor baselines reported in the literature.
+We also see an improvement of over 2.5 COMET points on average with respect to a strong BM25 retrieval-based baseline.